 But is what banks charge reasonable?

-Banks, including Bank of America send money overseas through the SWIFT system, an international communication network of banks.
-When you order an international wire transfer, your bank alerts the network and your payment travels through the system, from one intermediary bank to another, to its destination.
-If it ever gets there.
+Banks, including Bank of America send money overseas through the SWIFT system.
+SWIFT is a formalized messaging system that is essentially an international communication network of banks.
+When you order an international wire transfer, your bank alerts the network and your payment travels through the system.
+Depending on how far your money has to go, or if a bank doesn’t have a corresponding account, the money bounces from bank to bank (known as intermediaries) until it finds a link with its intended destination. *takes breath*

 In short: nobody knows where your money is.